DrKappa79/HelloARCube/readme.md

 HelloARCube
 ======================

-This is the source code for the talk "Write an Android AR app from scratch.
+This is the source code for the talk "Write an Android AR app from scratch".
 The project is divided into four modules, each representing a step from the talk.

 The final step ***HelloARCube***, is the minimal code needed to write a simple AR app allowing users to add cubes on top of horizontal planes detected by ARCore.